If you buy an item via this post, we may get a small affiliate fee. Details.

 Every day, libraries around the world lend their patrons millions of items.
 Millions of books, ebooks, audiobooks, videos, or games.
 Millions of megabytes of free internet access.

 A librarian is the ultimate search engine, and no Google web search algorithm will ever beat it.

 Most importantly, opposite to any artificial intelligence, the librarians will be thankful for appreciating their work.

 The list below includes library gift ideas for your librarian if you think saying “thank you” is not enough.
 Just keep in mind that maybe instead of gifting an item that says “librarian,” it’s good to search for more subtle and sophisticated ideas.

-Some of the gifts are an excellent way to support your local library.
-The posters, badges, stationery, or treats would be a great addition to community meetings organized by the library.
+Some gifts are an excellent way to support your local library.
+Posters, badges, stationery, or treats would be a great addition to community meetings.

-And finally, these library-themed gifts will share your love for libraries, just like book-themed gifts share the love for books and reading.
+And finally, these library-themed gifts and merchandise will share your love for libraries, just like book-themed gifts share the love for books and reading.